ramfitness

 Helpful Answers about Exercise & Weight Loss

-Let me start by congratulating you on a job well done.
-I know that you are working very hard on building life-long healthy habits that will help you lose weight, get stronger, and enjoy a better-quality life.
 Today, I wanted to share some really good questions I have heard over the last few weeks.
 These questions address some of the "common" concerns, obstacles, difficulties that you might have faced, or still facing, in this program.
 I wanted to share the answers to these questions with everyone so hopefully you will find this beneficial.

-Q: I have been working hard (walking more, lifting more..etc) for 3 weeks and I haven't lost any weight!
+Q: I have been working hard (walking more, lifting more, etc.) for 3 weeks and I haven't lost any weight!
 Why?

 A: In short: Muscle Weight!